4-H: Youth development research

 Through the program's tie to land-grant institutions of higher education, 4-H academic staff are responsible for advancing the field of youth development.
-Professional academic staff are committed to innovation, the creation of new knowledge, and the dissemination of new forms of program practice and research on topics like University of California's study of thriving in young people.
+Professional academic staff are committed to innovation, the creation of new knowledge, and the dissemination of new forms of program practice and research.
 Youth development research is undertaken in a variety of forms including program evaluation, applied research, and introduction of new programs.

 Volunteers

-Over 540,000 volunteer leaders help to coordinate the 4-H program at the county level.
+Over 500,000 volunteer leaders help to coordinate the 4-H program at the county level.
 Volunteers plan and conduct 4-H related activities, develop and maintain educational programs, or assist in fundraising.
 Activities include youth development programs, project groups, camps, conferences, or animal shows.
 The volunteers' goal is to help youth achieve greater self-confidence and self-responsibility, learn new skills, and build relationships.

 Volunteers are directed by 4-H's professional staff.